top of page

 I’m not wise enough to judge whether these “mind-benders”—the historians, filmmakers, and textbook writers—ultimately serve humanity’s good or its harm.

-But I do know what it does to a young boy who once had heroes.
+But I do know what it did to a young boy who once had heroes.

 bottom of page